 If you’ve been furloughed, laid off or had your work hours reduced – you may now qualify for SNAP (formerly known as food stamps).

 Don’t go hungry, let SNAP fill the gap.
 And let us help!

-The temporary boost to SNAP benefits put in place during the COVID-19 pandemic, known as emergency allotments, will end nationwide after the February 2023 issuance.
+The temporary boost to SNAP benefits put in place during the COVID-19 pandemic, known as emergency allotments, ended nationwide after the February 2023 issuance.